PeterMarshall29/book1/_sources/jupyternotebooks/basic_ideas_and_definitons.md

 All programmeming languages carry out basic arithmetic operationrs.
 Normally we do not use a computer as a simple calculator, but most programmes carry out some arithmetic operations as part of their execution.

 `cout` can be used demonstrate the basic arithmetic operations.

-The {term}`Modulus` operation may be new to you. and some basic arithmetic operators to write a simple programmes for calculation.
+Type in the following and try the exercise.

 ```{code-block} cpp
 :linenos: